About The Author

 I fast-forward to now having lived for over forty years on this planet.
 I am thankful for many things in life and still in complete awe of it.
 Rich life experiences have shown me the immense power of the human potential (to both solve problems and create them).
 And I have found out how this seemingly unhealthy relationship is supposedly being ‘taken care of’.
 In the process of this, I discovered what makes my heart sing.

-Nature holds the key to solving the pressing challenges business and society face today.
+Understanding the wisdom of Life helps us solve the pressing challenges business and society face today.

-This blog does not seek to provide answers (nor should it); it is hoped it catalyses exploration, understanding and sharing.
+This blog does not seek to provide answers (nor should it); it is hoped it catalyses exploration, learning and sharing.
 Guest blogs are welcome – you can contact me via the comments box at the end of each blog.

 There is a Face Book community called ‘The Nature of Business’ which you can join here which I engage with regularly.